-One of the biggest benefits of the white noise machine is that it helps babies fall back to sleep if they wake up.
+One of the biggest benefits of the white noise machine is that it helps reduce a babies focus on what may have woken them and direct there focus more on settling back into sleep.
 This means their nap times will last longer and they will be less likely to fully wake in the night.

 The main concern parents have about trying this is usually about their child becoming addicted to white noise.
 This is a valid point.

 In my experience, there is absolutely no need to worry about this.
 A white noise machine IS NOT being used as a sleep prop like a soother or being rocked and sung to.
 It is there to block out external noises that might be waking your child.